Student Achievement

 Threshold: The threshold retention rate for first-time freshmen is 62%.
 This threshold was established based on recent history in retention rates and an analysis of admission, academic support, and student support efforts.

-Performance: For freshmen classes entering the College during the period 2015 to 2020, the first year retention rate varied between 59 and 66 percent— a rate most recently near the 50th percentile for Southeastern CIC institutions (for the period 2014 through 2018, the 50th percentile rate (median) was 68 percent) For VWU’s 2021 first-year class, the retention rate was 66 percent, an increase of 2 percent over the prior first-time freshman class.
+Performance: For freshmen classes entering the University during the period 2018 to 2024, the first year retention rate varied between 59 and 74 percent— a rate most recently near the 50th percentile for Southeastern CIC institutions.
+(For the period 2014 through 2018, the 50th percentile rate (median) was 68 percent.)

 Threshold: The threshold course completion of eighty-eight percent (88%) is considered an acceptable target for course completion because some interruptions are outside students’ control, while others might improve with interventions.

-The Associate Vice President for Academic Affairs and the Coordinator for University Advising work in concert with the University Care Team, which brings together information from Academics, Campus Life, Student Health Services, Residence Life, Athletics, and Financial Aid to help support student success.
+The Associate Vice President for Student Success works in concert with the Care Team, which brings together information from Academics, Campus Life, Student Health Services, Residence Life, Athletics, and Financial Aid to help support student success.

 Definition: The percentage of full-time first-time students (entering freshmen) who earn a bachelor’s degree in six years after entry.